NikolaRusakov/zip_algo/README.md

 - an output returns a new combination of sequences ending with an item of first sequence regardless of parity or other conditions

 ## Technology pick
-- I've picked alternative Node runtime, Deno to have type safety,
+- I've picked alternative Node / Browser runtime, [Deno](https://deno.land/) to have additional type safety,
-testing module and benchmarking without the need introducing additional packages or libraries.
+standard testing module and benchmarking without the need introducing additional packages or libraries.
 - Algorithm implementation is purely written in TypeScript.
 - for a simple spec of algorithm I've used JavaScript (TypeScript) implementation.
 If spec. would require additional requirements such as perf. optimization, I'd prefer Rust or Golang counterparts.